Electrical Installation Condition Reports

-An EICR is an Electrical Installation Condition Report, also known as a periodic inspection and test certificate or electrical safety check.
-This is the formal documentation an electrician or electrical contractor will produce and issue to you, with the inspection and testing results as proof that your electrical installation is safe for continued use.
+An EICR is an Electrical Installation Condition Report, also known as a periodic inspection and test certificate or landlords electrical safety check.
+This is the formal documentation an electrician or electrical contractor will produce and issue to you, the homeowner, with the inspection and testing results as proof that your electrical installation is safe for continued use.

-Overloaded socket found during an EICR in Carlton, Nottingham caused by cables overheating on a faulty ring final circuit
+Overloaded socket found during a Nottingham EICR in Carlton caused by cables overheating on a faulty ring final circuit

 What is done during an EICR